Yelp/dumb-init/README.md

 Though `dumb-init` is written entirely in C, we also provide a Python package which compiles and installs the binary.
-It can be installed [from PyPI](https://pypi.python.org/pypi/dumb-init) using pip.
+It can be installed [from PyPI](https://pypi.python.org/pypi/dumb-init) using `pip`.
 You'll want to first install a C compiler (on Debian/Ubuntu, `apt-get install gcc` is sufficient), then just `pip install dumb-init`.

+As of 1.2.0, the package at PyPI is available as a pre-built wheel archive and does not need to be compiled on common distributions.

 ## Usage